iiAku/kolibri-frontend/documentation/index.md

 ### Liquidation

 If a CDP becomes under collateralized, then anyone can liquidate the CDP.
-This user is the **beneficiary**.
+This user is the **liquidator**.

 In liquidation, the following happens:
-1) The beneficiary receives all `XTZ` in the CDP.
+1) The liquidator receives all `XTZ` in the CDP.
-2) The beneficiary repays all outstanding `KUSD` tokens, plus an additional percentage based **liquidation** fee assessed on the assets.
+2) The liquidator repays all outstanding `KUSD` tokens, plus an additional percentage based **liquidation** fee assessed on the assets.
 3) The CDP is marked as **liquidated** and no longer accepts deposits, withdrawals, borrows or repayments.

-This is economically beneficial to the beneficiary.
+This is economically beneficial to the liquidator.
 Meanwhile, the CDP owner is penalized heavily for letting their CDP become undercollateralized.

 The following example illustrates the benefits:
 - The price of `XTZ/USD` is $2.00